Buying real estate in Kumasi?

 Which closing costs are negotiable in Kumasi right now?

-Sources and methodology: we identified fixed costs from the Stamp Duty Act (Act 689) and Lands Commission fee tables.
-Negotiable fee insights came from the General Legal Council guidelines and market practice.
-Our transaction experience in Kumasi confirmed realistic discount ranges.
+Sources and methodology: we identified which costs are statutory using the Stamp Duty Act (Act 689) and the Lands Commission fee table.
+We confirmed negotiable fee patterns through the General Legal Council's fee reference and market intelligence.
+Our own Kumasi transaction data helped us estimate realistic discount ranges.

 Can I ask the seller to cover some closing costs in Kumasi?

-The specific closing costs sellers are most commonly willing to cover in Kumasi include agent commission, fixing document gaps such as missing permits or site plans, and clearing any property rate arrears needed to produce clean receipts for the transaction.
+The specific closing costs sellers in Kumasi are most commonly willing to cover include the agent commission, the cost of fixing missing documentation (like a site plan or building permit), and settling any unpaid property rate arrears needed to produce clear receipts for the transfer.

 Is price bargaining common in Kumasi in 2026?